What is urinary retention?

 What causes chronic urinary retention?

-Passing your urine occurs when the brain tells the bladder muscle to tighten.
+Passing your urine happens when the brain tells the bladder muscle to tighten.
 This squeezes urine from the bladder.
-The brain then tells the sphincter muscles to relax.
+The brain then tells the sphincter muscles surrounding the urethra to relax.
 This lets the flow of urine go through the urethra and out of the body.
 Anything that gets in the way on the path from the brain to the nerves that go to the bladder and the urethra can also cause this problem.
-Urinary retention from nerve disease occurs at the same rate in men and women.
+Causes of nerve issues can include:

 What are the symptoms of urinary retention?